jonahgoldsaito/voice-movement-public/README.md

-This was built off of the OpenAI API [quickstart tutorial](https://platform.openai.com/docs/quickstart)
+This demo was built on top of OpenAI's API [quickstart tutorial](https://platform.openai.com/docs/quickstart) for Node.js